Compare Travel Insurance

 - Coverage amount: Higher medical coverage means better protection

-- What's included: Check for evacuation, cancellation, baggage
+- What is included: Check for evacuation, cancellation, baggage

 - Schengen compliance: If you need a visa, ensure it meets requirements